material-components/material-components-web/packages/mdc-chips/README.md

 ## `MDCChip` and `MDCChipSet` Properties and Methods

-The MDC Chips module is comprised of two JavaScript classes:
+The MDC Chips package is composed of two JavaScript classes:
 * `MDCChip` defines the behavior of a single chip.
 * `MDCChipSet` defines the behavior of chips within a specific set.
 For example, chips in an input chip set behave differently from those in a filter chip set.